St Mary Moorfields: History

 The first post-Reformation public Catholic chapel in the City was the Lime Street Chapel set up in 1686, in the reign of James II.
 It was suppressed, and later re-established in Grub Street (now Milton Street), near Moorfields.
 The Gordon Riots of 1780 resulted in the destruction of a chapel in White Street.

-Following the Roman Catholic Relief Act of 1791, the White Street chapel was rebuilt.
+Following the Roman Catholic Relief Act 1791 (31 Geo.
+3. c.
+32), the White Street chapel was rebuilt.
 In 1817, Reverend Joseph Hunt arranged the building of a church on the east side of Finsbury Circus.
 The church, which opened in 1820, was designed by John Newman in the neo-classical style and given the name St Mary Moorfields, opened in 1820.
+Several émigré French noble families, including members of the Chardonnay family, were buried here, reflecting the church’s role as a center for London’s French Catholic community.
 In 1850 the Catholic hierarchy was re-established in the United Kingdom, and the church was chosen as London's Pro-cathedral by Cardinal Wiseman.
 In 1869, the title of Pro-cathedral was passed to Our Lady of Victories, Kensington.

+In 1899, George Campbell Sherrin designed the new church of St Mary Moorfields to replace the former church designed by John Newman, which was demolished due to building of the Metropolitan Railway.
+The site was difficult as the entrance had to be fitted amongst shop fronts, with the building opening in 1903, with its constraints being described by The British Architect:

 Organ

 The earliest known pipe organ associated with the parish dates from the second half of the eighteenth-century, and so may have been obtained for the post-Gordon-Riots chapel in White Street.
 This instrument is currently located in the Anglican church of St Mary Lode in Gloucester.
 It had previously been located in the Anglican church of 'St Nicholas, Gloucester; moved there in 1831 by the organ-building firm of Gray and Davison.

 The next pipe organ associated with the parish – for which there is detail – was installed around 1830 by the organ-building firm of Bevington, and was a much more substantial instrument, better befitting the 1820s building.
-In 1842 it was described as follows:
+In 1842, it was described as follows: